eevans/cassandra-metrics-collector/README.markdown

 ===========================

-Discovers running instances of Cassandra on the local machine, collects performance metrics (via JMX, using a domain socket), and writes them to [Graphite](https://github.com/graphite-project/graphite-web)/[Carbon](https://github.com/graphite-project/carbon) in a format compatible with the [Dropwizard metrics](http://metrics.dropwizard.io) GraphiteReporter.
+Discovers running instances of Cassandra on the local machine, collects performance metrics (via JMX), and writes them to [Graphite](https://github.com/graphite-project/graphite-web)/[Carbon](https://github.com/graphite-project/carbon) in a format compatible with the [Dropwizard metrics](http://metrics.dropwizard.io) GraphiteReporter.